Hywel Bennett

 Bennett played opposite Hayley Mills in The Family Way, Twisted Nerve (1968) and Endless Night (1972).
 Other notable film roles include Private Brigg in the comedy The Virgin Soldiers (1969), Dennis in Loot (1970) and Edwin Antony in Percy (1971).
 Bennett's character, Ricki Tarr, was pivotal in the BBC serial adaptation of John le Carré's Tinker, Tailor, Soldier, Spy (1979).
 In later years, he was often cast in villainous roles including Mr Croup in Neil Gaiman's Neverwhere (1996), Peter Baxter in ITV police drama The Bill (2002) and crime boss Jack Dalton in EastEnders (2003).

 Early life

 Bennett was born on 8 April 1944 in Garnant, Carmarthenshire, Wales, the son of Sarah Gwen (née Lewis) and Gorden Bennett.
-His first language was Welsh, but he learnt to speak English in an accent he called "London-Welsh" after the family moved to south London when he was four.
+His first language was Welsh; he learned to speak English in an accent he called "London-Welsh" after the family moved to south London when he was four.
 He was the brother of actor Alun Lewis, who is best known for playing Vic Windsor in Emmerdale.
 Bennett attended Sunnyhill School, Streatham, Henry Thornton Grammar School, Clapham (1955–62) and the Royal Academy of Dramatic Art.